picotank/testproject/README.md

 We developed an interestpoint detector to detect interest points location for event camera images.
 The idea was adpated from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."* Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich.
 ArXiv 2018.

 Our algorithm mainly consists of two parts:
-1. We first train our detector network with a synthetic dataset.
-2. We iteratively use the trained detector network to label interest points of real-world dataset and then self-train the network with the labeled dataset.
+We first train our detector network with a synthetic dataset.
+We then iteratively use the trained detector network to label interest points of real-world dataset and train the network with the labeled dataset.

 ## Requirements